GSA/tsd-ga-framework/README.md

 All Digital Services that are developed or maintained by the TSD division will leverage Google Analytics from the beginning.
 This is a firm requirement and should be included in the requirements of all projects.
 This means that each project must understand how this framework affects them and make the appropriate preparations to ensure that once deployed, the digital service is integrated with Google Analytics.

-### Every Page and View Should be Tracked
-Modern web applications blur the line between web pages and web applications.
-At a bare minimum, every "page" must include the appropriate Google Analytics Tracking framework or code.

 ### Account and Property Structure
 As our division matures in it's usage of Google Analytics, we have noticed how quickly management of the Google Analytics accounts get out of control.
 In order to better manage this, we provide the following rules based upon [guidance from Google](https://support.google.com/analytics/answer/1009618?hl=en).